Dancorrea718/interpolation-super-power-ruby-intro-000/README.md

 # => "Hello, Bob"
 ```

 We're not just limited to injecting simple variables, though.
 We can do slightly fancier things if we just think of the pound sign/curly braces (`#{}`) as delimiters that allow us to run arbitrary code in the middle of a string.
-For example, there is nothing preventing us from doing something like this:
+For example, there is nothing preventing us from doing something like this:m
 ```ruby
 puts "1 plus 1 is #{1 + 1}!"